PNNL-SoilSFA/samwise/README.md

 # Welcome to SAMWISE!

-##  SAMWISE is an automated, end-to-end metagenomic read processing program.Here is a quick conceptual rundown of what this software can enable you to do via NextFlow Workflows.
+SAMWISE is an automated, end-to-end metagenomic read processing program.
+Here is a quick conceptual rundown of what this software can enable you to do via NextFlow Workflows.

 <img width="1406" height="1577" alt="SAMWISE_FULL-git2" src="https://github.com/user-attachments/assets/415602e3-ecae-44ed-9007-9c8be1d342fd" />